Madhur-Chotia/Naruto-Chatbot/README.md

 - To run using .py file, after installing required libraries just type <python main.py>.

-Check out the repository, explore the code, and feel free to reach out with any questions or suggestions!🍥 If you liked the work please star this repo, follow me and I'll see you in the next one, Dattebayo! 👊
+Check out the repository, explore the code, and feel free to reach out with any questions or suggestions!🍥

+If you liked this work please star this repo, follow me and I'll see you in the next one, Dattebayo! 👊

 #Naruto #Chatbot #BERT #BERTmodel